peace195/peace195.github.io/_posts/2017-06-30-spatial-pyramid-pooling.md

 You can see the full code and a SPP on top of Alexnet example [here](https://github.com/peace195/sppnet).
 ## Up-downside
+* Creative idea.
+Not need to resize image; in addition keep original features of image.
+* Take time to gather all image with same size to a batch.
+* Not well working in the **high detail** requirement identification task.
+E.g. plant identification, rice identification.
+Work well on object detection task.
+* Sometimes, the loss function can not be converging when using transfer parameters.
+It may be because of not enough data or the hard level of the problem.

 ## Conclusions
 I have just analysis some idea of SPP.
 SPP is a beautiful idea that combine classic computer visions idea to modern neural network.
 Pheww, hope you like it. :D